Return of the Mack

 Day 28 of A Year of War and Peace

 Kutuzov and the Austrian general convene in a private room to discuss the campaign.
 Looking on, in silent attention, is Kutuzov’s aide-de-camp, Prince Andrei Bolkonsky.
 Prince Andrei watches and listens as Kutuzov attempts to delay the deployment of Russian troops just a bit longer.
 The Austrian general, however, wants to get the Russians into the fight as soon as possible.
 Kutuzov’s argument is that surely this is unnecessary.
 After all, he argues, certainly Mack, an esteemed Austrian general, has already gained a decisive victory against the French.
 So why rush things?
 In support of this view Kutuzov reads a letter from Archduke Ferdinand himself saying that the Austrians are in a position of power.
 The Austrian general replies, rather sensibly, that still one should always plan for the worst.

 At this point Kutuzov directs Prince Andrei to collect reports from some scouts and to deliver some letters.
-He sets off to execute these order immediately.
+He sets off to execute this order immediately.
 And what a change we see in Prince Andrei.
 Before, in peacetime, amid all his leisure, he was melancholy and indolent.
 Now, at war, occupied totally with the war effort, he is much brighter and animated.
 Much like Fanny of Mansfield Park, he has found that there is nothing like employment, active employment, for relieving sorrow.
 This personal growth has even caught the attention of some important people in the Russian military.
 They have noted his exceptional intelligence and have come to expect great things from him.